 database The name of the database to add the image hash to.
-The database must already exist identifier (Optional) A unique identifier for the image hash (maximum 254 bytes).
-If you do identifier (Optional) A unique identifier for the image hash (maximum 254 bytes).
-If you do not set this parameter, Media Server generates an identifier automatically.

-imagedata (Set this or imagepath, but not both).
+The database must already exist. identifier (Optional) A unique identifier for the image hash (maximum 254 bytes).
+If you do not set this parameter, Media Server generates an identifier automatically. imagedata (Set this or imagepath, but not both).
 The training image to add.
 The file must be uploaded as multipart/form-data.
-For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 78.

-imagepath (Set this or imagedata, but not both).
+For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 79. imagepath (Set this or imagedata, but not both).
 The path of the training image to add.
-The path must be absolute or relative to the Media Server executable file.

-imagelabel (Optional) A label to identify the image that you are adding (maximum 254 bytes).
+The path must be absolute or relative to the Media Server executable file. imagelabel (Optional) A label to identify the image that you are adding (maximum 254 bytes).
 If you do not set this parameter, Media Server generates a label automatically.